-2015 Economic Forecast in San Antonio: MOMENTUM - SOLD OUT
+2015 Economic Forecast in San Antonio: MOMENTUM

 "Sorry, this event is sold out.
 There will be a summary article and video posted on Texas Enterprise the early part of November.
 Please check back then.
 Join us for a lively discussion with corporate executives, Federal Reserve Bank economists and academic leaders, including Joe Robles, president and CEO USAA; Ken Trevett, president and CEO, Texas Biomedical Research Institute; Rad Weaver, CEO McCombs Partners and Jay Hartzell, senior associate dean of academic affairs, McCombs School of Business."

 Thursday, October 9, 2014 - 7:30AM - 9:30AM

 San Antonio Branch, Dallas Federal Reserve, 402 Dwyer Ave.
 San Antonio, TX

 San Antonio Branch, Dallas Federal Reserve